A local lake that sees some good-sized rainbow trout caught, Long Lake is a good experience for the novice and experienced angler alike.

 The lake is in a suburban setting and almost completely surrounded by homes, but the mostly forested park makes a nice close-to-home getaway.

-Besides fishing, the park is a good spot to have a picnic, play sand volleyball, walk through the woods or take advantage of the lake’s swimming area.
+Besides fishing, Long Lake Park is a good spot to have a picnic, play sand volleyball, walk through the woods or take advantage of the lake’s swimming area.

 Washington State University maintains an extension office near the park and boat launch.
 There are apartments, condominiums and houses along the lake shore as well.